Ferlie History, Family Crest & Coats of Arms

 Early Notables of the Ferlie family (pre 1700)

-More information is included under the topic Early Ferlie Notables in all our PDF Extended History products and printed products wherever possible.
+Another 45 words (3 lines of text) are included under the topic Early Ferlie Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ferlie family to Ireland